junjie-xu/junjie-xu.github.io/_pages/about.md

 My research interests lie in AI for Science, LLM, Graph Learning, Geometric Deep Learning, and their intersections.

+<mark>I'm actively looking for full-time industry positions and would love to connect if you think there's a potential fit.</mark>

 ## News
 * 09/2025: One paper accepted by NeurIPS 2025.